manski117/weather-app/README.md

 **Basic Functionality TODO**
--write function that gets location and return weather data FOR that location
+    DONE-write function that gets location and return weather data FOR that location

--write function to process json of data you get back
+    DONE-write function to process json of data you get back

--allow user to import data from searchbar
+    DONE-allow user to import data from searchbar

--make the info display on DOM instead of console.
+    DONE-make the info display on DOM instead of console.

--add giphy integration
+    DONE-add giphy integration

 -add a loading animation